vbepipe/Benchmarking-AI/nanoGPT/Presentation/Presentation.md

 # CustomV2: An Activation Function That Wins Under Early Stopping

-We evaluate four activation functions across multiple model depths, measuring training and validation loss under early stopping.
+We evaluated four activation functions across multiple model depths, measuring training and validation loss under early stopping.
 The results show that **CustomV2** matches or outperforms common activations such as **GELU** and **SwiGLU**, and notably achieves the best validation checkpoints for medium-to-deep models when early stopping is applied.

 ## Activation Function Performance Overview (Early Stop Implemented)